 - requires frequent touch up maintenance

-There it is, my full year in review of the painted laminate cabinets with primer and without primer.
+There it is, my full year in review of the painted laminate kitchen cabinets with primer and without primer.

 Thanks for stopping by!
 I hope you've found this article helpful and if you did, I would love for you to pin the image below.